 Daniels, N.C.
-State beat 17th-ranked Tar Heels 79-76

-RALEIGH, N.C.
-(AP) — Devon Daniels scored eight straight points in the second half and finished with 21 to help North Carolina State beat 17th-ranked North Carolina 79-76 on Tuesday night.
+State beat 17th-ranked North Carolina 79-76

+“Our guys, we bend a little bit,” Wolfpack coach Kevin Keatts said.
+“We never broke.”

+Daniels had 21 points in the Wolfpack’s 79-76 win Tuesday night in the Atlantic Coast Conference opener for both teams, helping N.C.
+State earn a rare win in a rivalry long dominated by the Tar Heels.

-Freshman Shakeel Moore scored 17 points for the Wolfpack (5-1, 1-0 Atlantic Coast Conference), who blew nearly all of a 17-point first-half lead in an unusually early meeting in the longtime rivalry.
+Freshman Shakeel Moore scored 17 points for the Wolfpack (5-1, 1-0 Atlantic Coast Conference), who saw a 17-point first-half lead slip all the way to one with about 8 1/2 minutes left.
+Then, after mounting a tough-minded response behind Daniels, N.C.
+State saw a 13-point lead with 5:13 left whittled again to give the Tar Heels (5-3, 0-1) a chance to force overtime.

-But N.C.
-State responded with a 14-2 run after UNC (5-3, 0-1) got within a point, then did just enough down the stretch to hold off the Tar Heels’ late rally to win for only the fifth time in 37 meetings.

 Daniels hit a free throw with 9.3 seconds left to push the margin to three, then UNC’s RJ Davis and Caleb Love missed final-possession 3-pointers.

-N.C.
-State was playing its third game after a two-week pause due to coronavirus issues and the Wolfpack didn’t have top big man DJ Funderburk.
+When the horn sounded, N.C.
+State had beaten UNC for just the fifth time in 37 meetings.
+It also ended the Tar Heels’ seven-game wining streak on the Wolfpack’s homecourt.

+“We’ve been hammering them pretty good for several years,” UNC coach Roy Williams said.
+“They’re tired of that.
+I think the difference in the game to me was their sense of urgency early in the game.”‘

-Armando Bacot scored 16 points to lead the Tar Heels, who had won seven straight games on the Wolfpack’s homecourt.
+Armando Bacot scored 16 points to lead the Tar Heels, who finished with 18 turnovers that led to 19 points for the Wolfpack.

 BIG PICTURE

 UNC: The Tar Heels continue to put themselves in big first-half holes.
 They fell behind by 16 in losses to No. 4 Iowa and No. 10 Texas, and rallied from double-digit deficits in wins against UNLV, North Carolina Central and Kentucky.
 This time, they fell behind 46-29 with 3:56 left before halftime, then spent the rest of the night fighting uphill.

-The Tar Heels also finished with 18 turnovers, leading to 19 points for the Wolfpack.
+“We just seem to can’t get a good start versus anybody, maybe other than the first game,” Bacot said.
+“We’ve just been coming out real flat and just not playing hard, and then we get down and that’s when we play harder.”

 N.C.
-State: The Wolfpack added freshman guard Cam Hayes back into the mix after he missed last Thursday’s loss at St. Louis and a weekend win against Campbell.
-N.C.
-State again didn’t have Funderburk.
-Still, Manny Bates had his own huge game against UNC’s big front line, finishing with 14 points, seven rebounds and five blocked shots.
+State: This was the Wolfpack’s third game after a two-week pause due to coronavirus issues.
+But N.C.
+State started fast by making 11 of 16 shots to get out in front and stay there, while Daniels had a run of eight straight points during a 14-2 run after the Tar Heels had closed to within 63-62.
+That lead grew to 77-63 on Thomas Allen’s layup before the Wolfpack had to hold off one more UNC rally to the horn.

 UP NEXT